micmejia/bible-dump/NKJV/Luke/Luke 22.md

 that you may eat and drink at My table in My kingdom, and sit on thrones judging the twelve tribes of Israel." ## Jesus Predicts Peter's Denial

 ###### 31
-[^d]And the Lord said, "Simon, Simon!
+And the Lord said, "Simon, Simon!
 Indeed, Satan has asked for you, that he may sift _you_ as wheat.

 ###### 32
 But I have prayed for you, that your faith should not fail; and when you have returned to _Me,_ strengthen your brethren."